adithyan2002/prime/README.md

-# prime# Python program to print all
+# Python program to print all
 # prime number in an interval
 # number should be greater than 1
 start = 11